 In accordance with our policy, as detailed in note 3f, we record our investment properties at fair value.
 Fair value adjustments on investment properties are primarily driven by changes in capitalization rates and stabilized NOI, while development activity on properties under development and leasing activity drive fair value adjustments on properties under development.
-Due to the uncertainty of the economic environment as a result of COVID-19, fair value estimates could be subject to significant changes and such changes could be material.
-Supplemental information on fair value measurement, including valuation techniques and significant assumptions, is included in note 28.
+Supplemental information on fair value measurement, including valuation techniques and significant assumptions, is included in note 30.

-Properties transferred from property under development to commercial properties during the year totaled \$41,903 (2020 -\$38,537).
-Properties transferred is net of tenant incentives of \$2,646 (2020 - \$1,630).
+Properties transferred from property under development to commercial properties during the year totaled \$13,047 (2021 - \$41,903).
+Properties transferred is net of tenant incentives of \$586 (2021 - \$2,646).

-Presented separately from investment properties is \$31,160 (2020 - \$32,973) in tenant incentives and \$15,038 (2020 - \$14,180) in straight-line rent adjustments (included in note 12).
+Presented separately from investment properties is \$34,013 (2021 - \$31,160) in tenant incentives and \$17,504 (2021 - \$15,038) in straight-line rent adjustments (included in note 13).
 The fair value of investment properties has been reduced by these amounts.